What do you enjoy about account management and what are the challenges?

 What are your hobbies outside of work?

-I’d say my number one hobby outside of work is training at the gym.
+I’d say my number one hobby outside of work is training at the gym (2020 pandemic put a wrench into this).
 It's an addiction and has been a part of my lifestyle for over 20 years so I’m not sure if that counts as a hobby or not, but I love it.
 When it comes down to it I'm a gym rat for life!
 I’ve been into athletics since I was a kid and weight training was something I got hooked on as soon as I lifted my first weight in high school.
 I follow the sport of bodybuilding year round and enjoy reading up on new training techniques and nutrition.
 I recently took up cycling so am on my bike the days I'm not in the gym.

 Golf is another passion of mine I took up during college.
 Unfortunately where we live it’s something I don’t play year round however my yearly trip to Hawaii to visit my family allows me to get a few rounds in during the winter months.
 There is so much mental aspects of golf it can drive you crazy at times, but it’s a sport where you’re constantly thinking which is the fun part.
 As I’ve gotten older the game has become more fun (less cussing, throwing clubs) and play for the fun of it.
 I get to drink a few beers, have some laughs and catch up with my buddies.